Tim-Maes/KaprekarsConstant/README.md

 ## The application

-Clone the code in Visual Studio, run it and test it out.
+Clone the codebase.

+If you're using Visual Studio, press F5 to run the application.
+If you're using the .NET CLI, navigate to your project directory and use the command dotnet run.

 ![image](https://github.com/Tim-Maes/KaprekarsConstant/assets/91606949/4a830693-e66c-41a8-833e-abe834803d93)